-First things first, let’s clarify exactly what we mean by flexible jobs.
+First things first, let’s clarify exactly what we mean by flexible jobs for mums.
 There are a few different options for how jobs may be flexible in nature.
-The main ones are…
+The main ones include:

-- Flexi-time contracts: In which employees can accrue and spend time how they wish.
-Contracted working hours may be between 7 am – 9 am and 4 pm – 6 pm, employees can work 8 hours between those times or they may choose to work for the entire window and build up extra time that they may use as time off at a later date.
-They also can take longer lunches and time off for appointments if they have previously built up time to compensate for this.
+In which employees can accrue and spend time how they wish.
+Contracted working hours may be between 7 am – 9 am and 4 pm – 6 pm.
+Employees can work 8 hours between those times or they may choose to work for the entire window.
+Doing this will allow them to build up extra time to use as time off at a later date.
+They can also take longer lunches and time off for appointments if they have previously built up time to compensate for this.

-- Hybrid roles: In hybrid working contracts, flexibility surrounds whether an employee works at home or in the office.
-As opposed to either entirely one or entirely the other, hybrid roles allow the employees to choose and manage when they work at home and in the office, splitting their time in a previously agreed way.
+In hybrid working contracts, flexibility surrounds whether an employee works at home or in the office.
+Heretofore, jobs were performed either at home or in the office.
+Hybrid roles allow the employees to choose and manage when they work at home and in the office, splitting their time in a previously agreed way.

-- Job sharing: Job sharing roles are comprised of one standard full-time contract and two people completing those hours.
-This may involve one person working until lunchtime and the other taking over.
+Job-sharing roles are comprised of one standard full-time contract and two people completing those hours.
+This may involve one person working until lunchtime and the other taking over afterwards.
 Or it may look like one person working Monday-Wednesday and the other Thursday and Friday.
 Rather than two people having separate part-time jobs at work, it is two people sharing the responsibilities and workload of one role.

 Mums have a tremendous responsibility on their shoulders.
 Not only are they responsible for themselves, their house, their job, and so on, but they are also typically responsible for childcare within the stereotypical family structure.
 Many women are expected to work and look after their child or children on a full-time basis, meaning stress and overwhelm for many.

-In our current financial climate, it is challenging, if not impossible, for only one person per household to bring in a full time salary.
-Life is more expensive than ever and this means that there is more pressure than ever for there to be two breadwinners per household.
-This means that many parents feel rushed back to work before they feel ready and they can struggle to maintain a work-life balance going forward.
+In our current financial climate, it is challenging, if not impossible, for only one person per household to bring in a full-time salary.
+The cost of living crisis is affecting us all, meaning there is more pressure than ever to have two breadwinners per household.
+Many parents feel rushed back to work before they feel ready and they can struggle to maintain a work-life balance going forward.

-With all of this in mind, it is clear to see what flexible jobs can offer mums.
-A classic 9-5, in the office everyday, commuting, demanding job schedule can be incredibly difficult to manage when you have children and you are in charge of childcare.
-It makes things logistically more difficult, it can be upsetting both for mum and kids, and it can be very expensive due to rising childcare costs.
+With all of this in mind, it is clear to see the potential benefits of flexible jobs for mums.
+A classic 9-5, in the office every day, commuting, demanding job schedule can be incredibly difficult to manage when you have children and you are in charge of childcare.
+It makes things logistically more difficult, it can be upsetting for both the mother and the children, and it can be very expensive due to rising childcare costs.

 Working flexibly, in whatever way that way be, gives mums the option to balance their life in a way that is much more manageable and livable for them.
 Different types of flexibility may suit different mums, especially due to the differing ages and requirements of the children involved.
 But simply having the ability to choose and tailor what works for you as a mum can make a gigantic difference in the stress levels involved with life.